thycotic/dsv-docs/product/cli-ref/policy.md

 * Permissions are cumulative.

-  * If there is a top level permission for the path Secrets:servers:<.\*> that grants a user **write** access, then even if they are only granted **read** access at the resource path Secrets:servers:webservers:<.\*>, they will still have write access due to the top level implicit match.
+  * If there is a top level permission for the path Secrets:servers:<.\*> that grants a User **write** access, then even if they are only granted **read** access at the resource path Secrets:servers:webservers:<.\*>, they will still have write access due to the top level implicit match.

 * An explicit deny trumps an explicit or implicit allow.

 * Actions are explicit.
-A user assigned **update** and **read** will not automatically have **create** for the resource path.
+A User assigned **update** and **read** will not automatically have **create** for the resource path.

 * The **list** action has a special behavior.

   * First, **list** (search) is global—it runs across all items of an entity, not limited to paths and sub-paths.

-  * Second, to grant a user an ability to search entities via *list*, use the root of the entity if you want *list* to include other entities and actions within the same policy.
+  * Second, to grant a User an ability to search entities via *list*, use the root of the entity if you want *list* to include other entities and actions within the same policy.
 The root entity, for example, is Secrets, with no other characters following.

 ## Policy Examples